test1883/chainXP/frontend/README.md

 ![ccip](../images/ccip.png)

 ## Overview
 The frontend is created using Create-react-app along with Wagmi for contract interaction and Bootstrap for some basic styling.
-We also used CCIP Read protocol for smart contract interaction to store un-important data off-chain for quick retrieval.
+We also used CCIP Read protocol for smart contract interaction to store in-important data off-chain for quick retrieval.

+## Routes
+Currently there are 3 main routes in the application -
+- `/` - Displays the ongoing quests of the user
+- `/settings` - Allows creating a new profile or adding a new game
+- `/games?id=` - Displays the information of a particular game and its ongoing challenges

 ## Available Scripts